 To-do list stressing you out?
-Doing this simple task will improve your productivity at work
+This simple task will improve your productivity

 I used to think I thrived on multi-tasking.
 Having a massive to-do list, with so many boxes to tick, so many deadlines to fill in a day; it brought out the best in me in terms of my productivity.
 That’s what I thought when I started my current job.
 At first, I pushed past the warning signs; multi-tasking was inherent in me and I was good at it.
 Six months in, however, I was worn out.